aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 <p align="center"><img src="extpdf417meta.png"></p>

 ### **Reading Metadata from QR Code with Structured Append**
-To read metadata from *QR Code* barcodes, it is necessary to use a group of properties called [*QrExtendedParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/qrextendedparameters).
+To read metadata from *QR Code* barcodes, it is necessary to use a special class called [*QRExtendedParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/QRExtendedParameters).
 These properties enable reading the information about *QR Code* barcodes with structured append that allows combining several *QR Code* labels into one.
 This information includes the following fields:

-- [*QRStructuredAppendModeBarCodeIndex*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/qrextendedparameters/properties/qrstructuredappendmodebarcodeindex) - the sequence number of the current barcode (starting from 0)
+- *getQRStructuredAppendModeBarCodeIndex* - the sequence number of the current barcode (starting from 0)
-- [*QRStructuredAppendModeBarCodesQuantity*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/qrextendedparameters/properties/qrstructuredappendmodebarcodesquantity) - the number of barcodes in a composite *QR Code* image (can take values from 2 to 16)
+- *getQRStructuredAppendModeBarCodesQuantity* - the number of barcodes in a composite *QR Code* image (can take values from 2 to 16)
-- [*QRStructuredAppendModeParityData*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/qrextendedparameters/properties/qrstructuredappendmodeparitydata) - a byte that serves as a checksum identifier.
+- *getQRStructuredAppendModeParityData* - a byte that serves as a checksum identifier.
 In the general case, it is calculated as *XOR* of all bytes in which UTF16BE symbols are encoded using two bytes

 The code snippet given below explains how to get metadata for a sample *QR Code* image with structured append.